Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

 ## Module 1: Data Collection
 * For data collection, since the data are collected from the Google Search, the websites of raw text result corresponding to the questions will be listed by the google search **APIs**
-* Then, with the **BeautifulSoup** web clawer, the raw text will be extracted from the raw website data and compose the original text for the text summarization.
+* Then, with the **BeautifulSoup** web clawer, the raw text will be extracted from the raw website data based on the subtitles and compose the raw text.
 * However, because of the design of googlesearch API, some of the subpages in the Google Search result page will also be caught into the websites list, which have the less relevant content with the question.
 To solve this problem, I will checkout the websites, if they have the same prefix, then the second one will not be accepted.<br>